Tipplergoods Exclusive: Bourbon & Bijoux

 If you were speaking to someone at the beginning of this entire process of pursuing their dream of becoming a designer of jewelry or fashion or anything, what kind words would you share to encourage them?

 A lot of people that work in jewelry are either coming from a family in the business or they’re coming from money, and I came from neither.
 This was completely bootstrapped.
 I never had a business class in my life.
 I joke that my first year I paid for a Harvard education because that is how much money I lost.
 I was lucky enough to have saved money from being a consultant to start my business.
 I started my business later in life when I was 32 and was lucky enough to have saved money from being a consultant to start my business now.
 100 percent, if I can do it, anybody can do it.
 I made a lot of mistakes.
 I learned from everything.
 I made huge mistakes going into a showroom, paying people to do things before I tried doing it myself.
 Fashion is really scary; I didn’t come from that world.
 It was intimidating.
 People were making me cry, and I don’t cry.
 Within the first couple months, I had several people bring me to my knees crying.
 I was making good money at my previous job.
 It was like, “What am I doing?”
 It was little wins as I went that kept me going.
 I didn’t start with fine jewelry, I started with silver and vermeil.
 Now I feel great and confident about it.
 It took years to get there.
 It’s typical for people to feel like they’re not good enough.
 To feel like, “I just want to give up.”
 It is just a game to stay in it as long as you can.
 The people who don’t give up are the people who make it.
-And umm… I had a lot of help from my old friend, bourbon. [wink]
+And umm… a steady flow of bourbon helps to power though a lot of it. [wink]

 Shahla Karimi Jewelry designs can be purchased online at ShahlaKarimi.com and Instagram @shahlakarimijewelry.
 The unique collections mentioned may also be purchased directly via the links within this article.